 How to not forget your lines is the most popular questions I get asked about by actors.
 Whether they’re people who are applying to drama school, students or pros.
 Veterans and newbies alike all want to know how to not forget lines.

-I remember there is a great quote from a director who had very little sympathy for Actors who forgot their lines in auditions.
-It is a good anecdote that I mention to people who ask how to not forget your lines.
-They weren’t the best for when you were having a rough day but boy oh boy did you walk in the next day with those lines learnt:
+There is a great quote from a director I worked with who had very little sympathy for actors who forgot their lines in auditions.
+It is a good anecdote that I mention to people who ask how to not forget lines.
+It’s tough-love advice but is applicable to all actors:

 If you are concentrating on remembering your lines on the audition day then you haven’t done enough preparation.

 It’s absolutely fine to visualize your speech and to go through it in your head prior to the audition but if you have a hint of worry in your head about lines then you are in trouble.
-The argument was that you should not be worrying about lines because by that point you should have done enough preparation up to that point that it isn’t a problem.
+You should not be worrying about lines because by that point you should have done enough preparation and it’s too late anyway.

 “the fight is already decided before you step into the ring”

 When you forget your lines

 There was one instance where I forgot my lines in a Shakespeare audition.
 The reason I forgot them was that I had picked up the speech two weeks before.
 I hadn’t done any work on it I had just learned the lines and thought I could just pull it out of the bag.
 I cringe at the thought of that moment every time I think back to it.
 Unsurprisingly they didn’t call me back.

 My advice would be it is better to over-prepare than to underprepared.